-In this project, I take care of the Production and the Communication.
+My role in this project is to take care of the Production and Communications areas.

-John is a sound engineer and self-taught musician.
-After receiving his qualifications in Valencia in 2014, he dedicated his time to a multitude of media projects (documentaries, shorts animations and films) while furthering his studies in Audiovisual Communications.
+John Grothier is a sound engineer and self-taught musician.
+After receiving his qualifications in Valencia in 2014, he dedicated his time to a multitude of media projects (documentaries, shorts animations and films) while furthering his studies in Audiovisual Communications..

 Mariona Sanz is a journalist, producer and writer.
 Born and raised in Barcelona, she lives now in Northern Finland and combines her tasks in Voices of Skjálfandi with other documentary and communications projects, she works as a tourist guide in Lapland and writes about sustainability, responsible tourism and personal growth.